JonathanLoscalzo/jonathanloscalzo/README.md

 _Cybersecurity Company - Internal Software (feb - apr 2021)_

-Working on an internal software that executes background jobs for security tools to find vulnerabilities.  \
+Working on an internal software that executes background jobs for security tools to find vulnerabilities.
+My role was Software Engineer.
-Stack: Python, Django, DjangoRestFramework, PostgresDB, Docker, Celery.
+Stack: Python, Django, DjangoRestFramework, PostgresDB, Docker, Celery, (pentest tools)[https://www.kali.org/tools/].

 _Turner - Predictive Engine (mar 2019 - dic 2019)_

 The aim of "Predictive Scheduling Engine" was to optimize the channel broadcasting based on hard rules and predictive rules from a ML model.
 My role was leading a team of two developers.
 Stack: Python, hypothesis testing, XGBoost, Spring Boot, Spring Data, Docker.

  \